 - Re-orient the beacon.
 Most beacons have antennas on the printed circuit board that have differing transmission characteristics depending on their orientation to the observer and whether they are shielded by other components such as the battery.
 Experiment with different orientations in each of the three dimensions.

 - Try a different observing device (phone).
 Different phones have different receiving characteristics.

 - Try at a different place.
-The area might be congested with 2.4GHz interference from other beacons, WiFi or other equipment.
+In rare circumstances, the area might be congested with 2.4GHz interference from other beacons, WiFi or other equipment.
 The area might have particular radio frequency (RF) blocking or reflective qualities.

 - If you can, try a different beacon of the same model to isolate whether it’s a faulty beacon.

 The maximum specified range is rarely achieved for any beacon although there have been a cases where we have found beacons to be better than the specification.